Samuel Harrison (minister): Memorial tablet

-The following tablet was erected in the Second Congregational Church in Pittsfield:
+Funds were raised by area citizens and a tablet was donated to the Second Congregational Church in memory of Harrison on December 11, 1902.
+The inscription, written by Anna L. Dawes, reads as follows;

-In Memory of the Reverend Samuel Harrison, 1815-1894.
+In Memory of the Reverend Samuel Harrison.
 Ordained and Settled over this Church as its First Minister, 1850-1862.
 Again its Minister from 1872 until his death.
 Member of the Association of Congregational Ministers of Berkshire County for Forty Years.
 Chaplain 54th Massachusetts Volunteers, 1862.
 A Wise Leader, an Honored Citizen, an Ardent Patriot, a beloved Messenger of the Lord, he wrought well for his People, his Country and his God.
 I have Fought a good Fight.
 I have finished my Course.
 I have kept the Faith.
 Henceforth, there is laid up for me a crown of Righteousness.